lightcastercoldheart/apollo/README.md

 >>> Provides information on relative generated guides (will be able to show if it is based off of a parent guide as well as its children guides)

 >>2 - Linked Content Outline
+>>> Content throughought the guide is interlinked and opens up certain cards that contain the linked information on the outline
+>>> This will act as the "anchor" or some sort of interactive table of contents that the user can click so they are directed to the content they need.
+>>> because contents are divided into card sections that group information based on their relevance with each other, users can easily access the information they require without having to look through a bigger block of information currently irrelevant to their need.
+>>> More information can be provided by linking guide content to reputable outside sources (online journal databases, scholar articles)

 >>3 - Interactive Timeline